FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

 In the right-hand area you can see:

 -   all 6 items in 'Your Files' folder: the 4 folders followed by the 2 files.
--   the timestamp of last modification to each item, plus the size of files. <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> does not display size of subfolders.
+-   the timestamp of last modification to each item, plus the size of files. does not display size of subfolders.
 At the bottom right you can see that the total number of items plus the total size of the two files: 413.52 KB.
 -   your currently selected folder is /documents: this means that it is on focus for sharing or performing other actions.

 ### Select and open folders